OGRECave/ogre/Docs/src/tutorials/hlms.md

     doesn’t matter much either, because it’s not like there are 100 fullscreen passes.
 Usually there’s less than 10.

-Under the hood there is an HLMS C++ implementation (hlms_LOW\_LEVEL) that acts just as a proxy to the material.
-The HLMS is an integral part of Ogre 2.0, not just a fancy add-in.

-Materials have been refactored, and thus your old code may need a few changes.
-Most notably Macroblocks & Blendblocks have been added to Materials, thus functions like Pass::setDepthCheck & Co have been replaced by a two calls: Pass::setMacroblock & Pass::setBlendblock.

 #  The three components {#components}

 1. Scripts.
 To set the material properties (i.e. type of Hlms to use: